Request a pedestrian crossing

 The process for requesting and introducing a new pedestrian crossing

 The crossings can be simple, such as dropped kerbs, central refuges, zebra, puffin or toucan crossings.
-Pedestrian crossings built into traffic light signalled junctions are handled differently from standalone facilities such as these mentioned above.
+Pedestrian crossings built into traffic light junctions are handled differently.

 Request a pedestrian crossing

 Pedestrian crossings are very expensive and the cost of surveying the proposed site is also very high.
 In view of this, we ask that all requests for pedestrian crossings are channelled through your town or parish council.
-If your council supports the proposal we ask that they write to the Network Traffic Control Team.
+If your council supports the proposal we ask that they write to the Dorset Highways.